piotr25691/lunar-tweeter/README.md

 - Strongly typed React components with TypeScript
 - Users can add tweets, like, retweet, and reply
 - Users can delete tweets, add a tweet to bookmarks, and pin their tweet
-- Users can add images and GIFs to tweet
+- Users can add images, GIFs and videos to tweet
 - Users can follow and unfollow other users
 - Users can see their and other followers and the following list
-- Users can see all users and the trending list
+- Users can search for users and see the trending list
+- Users can message each other
+- Users get reminded of their popularity (likes, follows)
 - Realtime update likes, retweets, and user profile
-- Realtime trending data from Twitter API
+- Realtime local trending data
 - User can edit their profile
 - Responsive design for mobile, tablet, and desktop
 - Users can customize the site color scheme and color background